jdi-docs/jdi-light/source/includes/_tutorial.md

 //now we should add the class LoginFormSmart on JDISite.java: public static LoginFormSmart loginFormSmart;
 ```
-In JDI Light we have different ways to describe the Form: <br/>
+In JDI Light we have different ways to describe a Form: <br/>
-**Selenium** - typical Page Object with **WebElement**s and **@FindBy** annotations, actions with them and without extending from something.
-Exactly this code will work in original Selenium project without JDI.<br/>
+**Selenium** - a typical Page Object with **WebElement**s and **@FindBy** annotations, actions with them and without extending from something.
+Indeed, this code will work in original Selenium projects without JDI.<br/>
 See Example 1<br/>
 But for cases <a href="https://jdi-docs.github.io/jdi-light/?java#cover-login-form-with-data-driven-tests" target="_blank">where we would like to fill form with different values</a> and not always form fields are empty we need to extend our loginAs method an make it more complex and stable. <br/>
-See Example 2 <br/>
+See Example 2<br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/SeleniumLoginForm.java" target="_blank">See example in Selenium LoginForm.java on Github</a><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

-**JQuery/Selenide** - Selenide or JQuery like style where instead of annotations @Findby you can use direct initialization<br/>
+**JQuery/Selenide** - Selenide or JQuery-like style, where instead of @FindBy annotations you can use direct initialization<br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/SelenideLoginForm.java" target="_blank">See example in SelenideLoginForm.java on Github</a><br/><br/><br/><br/><br/><br/>

 **JDI Light Forms** - typical Forms in JDI with **typified elements**, **@UI** annotations, extending from Form and without **fill/check** methods<br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/LoginForm.java" target="_blank">See example in LoginForm.java on Github</a><br/>

-**Smart JDI Forms** - If you have ability to get locator from variable name you can use Smart locators for elements and remove locator annotations from Forms.
-This allows also to combine UI Fields with same Type like **TextField**s in example<br/>
+**Smart JDI Forms** - If you can get a locator from a variable name, you can use Smart locators for elements and remove locator annotations from Forms.
+This also allows you to combine UI Fields with the same Type like **TextField**s in example<br/>
 [See more details and exampels for Smart locators in documentation](https://jdi-docs.github.io/jdi-light/?java#smart-locators)<br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/LoginFormSmart.java" target="_blank">See example in LoginFormSmart.java on Github</a>

 ```java
 on JDISite.java >> public static Form<User> lightLoginForm;
 ```
-**Light Forms** - if your Form consists of only TextFields and buttons you can avoid UI Object at all and just write one line in related page or in root Site class<br/>
+**Light Forms** - if your Form consists of only TextFields and buttons, you can avoid UI Object at all and just write one line in the respective page or in the root Site class<br/>
-This allow us to write Login Form in our case in 1 line instead of 17!<br/>
+This allows us to construct Login Forms in 1 line instead of 17!<br/>
 <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Nice job man!</a>

-## 5. Reduce Amount of code with JDI Light
+## 5. Reduce the amount of code with JDI Light
-1. Init Driver in Selenium and JDI Light
+1. Initialize Driver in Selenium and JDI Light
 2. Page Objects code
 3. Compare Login Form code
-4. Reduce Complex Contact Form Page Object code from 97 lines in Selenium to 8 lines of code in JDI Light
+4. Reduce Complex Contact Form Page Object code from 97 lines (Selenium) to 8 lines of code (JDI Light)
-5. Test Data in Seleniium and JDI Light
+5. Test Data in Selenium and JDI Light
 6. Discuss example results

-Now we know enough about Forms and lets see how we this can help us to write code faster (less code)<br/>
+Now we know enough about Forms, so let's see how this can help us write code faster (less code)<br/>
-Let's try to write a code on Selenium for the same scenario [Fill Contact Form test scenario](https://jdi-docs.github.io/jdi-light/?java#contact-form-test-scenario) what we done on JDI Light before<br/>
+Let's try to write a code in Selenium for the same scenario [Fill Contact Form test scenario](https://jdi-docs.github.io/jdi-light/?java#contact-form-test-scenario) what we done on JDI Light before<br/>
 - Open Home Page by url<br/>
 - Open Contact Page from menu<br/>
 - Validate that this Page has correct url and title<br/>
-- Fill all 11 different elements in this Complex form by some values<br/>
+- Fill all 11 different elements in this Complex form with some values<br/>
-- And validate that form filled correctly<br/>
+- And validate that form is filled correctly<br/>

-_Note: You can fiund all the Selenium code by this_ <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium" target="_blank">link</a>.<br/>_
+_Note: You can find all the Selenium code <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium" target="_blank">here</a>.<br/>_
-_Same scenario on JDI Light you can find _ <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code" target="_blank">here</a>.<br/>_
+_The same scenario with JDI Light you can find <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-reduce-code" target="_blank">here</a>.<br/>_

-In this example I will develop Selenium code as much effective as possible and try to keep same look and fill of the test scenario.<br/>
+In this example I will develop Selenium code as effectively as possible while trying to keep the same look and feel of the test scenario.<br/>
-In parallel we will see how this code can be optimized using knowledge we get from [Use Form in different ways](https://jdi-docs.github.io/jdi-light/?java#use-form-in-different-ways) topic.<br/>
+In parallel, we will see how this code can be optimized using knowledge we got from [Use Form in different ways](https://jdi-docs.github.io/jdi-light/?java#use-form-in-different-ways) topic.<br/>
-In brackets you can find amount of lines of code we spent on each action<br/>
+In brackets you can find the amount of lines of code we wrote for each action<br/>

 ### 1. Setup and run Chrome driver. ###